In May 2019, Baltimore made a controversial change to one of its most accident-prone roads, Harford Road between Echodale Avenue and White Avenue.

 A busy thoroughfare with four lanes of traffic was cut down to just two, with the others converted to bike lanes and more room for pedestrians and scooters.

 This slim-down is known as a “road diet” and not everyone is a fan.
 Critics of the change say it has created enormous congestion on Harford Road and pushes overflow traffic onto nearby streets that weren’t designed to handle the volume.
-During peak traffic hours, some drivers now avoid Harford altogether and take other routes.
+During peak traffic hours, some drivers now avoid Harford altogether and take other routes as it is one of the most dangerous roads in Maryland.

 New floating bus stops are also receiving mixed reviews.
 Now that each direction of Harford Road holds only one lane of traffic, city buses halt the flow each time they stop at these special raised platforms.
 The floating stops are designed to prevent accidents, just like the rest of the safety features built into this unusual stretch of road.